The Student Prince

-Performance history
+Productions and films

-It opened on December 2, 1924, at Jolson's 59th Street Theatre on Broadway and became the most successful of Romberg's works, running for 608 performances.
+It opened on December 2, 1924, at Jolson's 59th Street Theatre on Broadway, produced by the Shubert brothers, and became the most successful of Romberg's works, running for 608 performances.
 It was staged by J. C. Huffman and was the longest-running Broadway show of the 1920s.
-Even the classic Show Boat, the most enduring musical of the 1920s, did not play as long – it ran for 572 performances.
+Even Show Boat, the most enduring musical of the 1920s, did not play as long – it ran for 572 performances.
 "Drinking Song", with its rousing chorus of "Drink!
 Drink!
 Drink!" was especially popular with theatergoers in 1924, as the United States was in the midst of Prohibition.
+The Shuberts toured the production extensively in America.
+The original London production at His Majesty's Theatre, opened on February 3, 1926, but was not well received, closing after 96 performances; but the operetta ran for nearly a year in engagements in Sydney and Melbourne Australia in 1927–1928.

+The Student Prince was revived twice on Broadway in 1931 and 1943 and in the West End in 1944 and 1968.
+It was revived extensively elsewhere in the US and UK in the decades following its premiere.
+In the 1970s and 1980s it was produced in New York by the Light Opera of Manhattan and in 1980 and 1988 by New York City Opera.
+The operetta was performed each summer at the Heidelberg Castle Festival for several decades beginning in 1974.

 Ernst Lubitsch made a silent film also based on Förster's work, titled The Student Prince in Old Heidelberg, starring Ramón Novarro and Norma Shearer.
 Its orchestral score did not use any of Romberg's score, although it did include "Gaudeamus igitur".
-The operetta was revived twice on Broadway – once in 1931 and again in 1943.
 Mario Lanza's performance on the soundtrack of the 1954 MGM film The Student Prince renewed the popularity of many of the songs.
 Composer Nicholas Brodszky and lyricist Paul Francis Webster wrote three new songs for the film.
 Two of these songs – "I'll Walk with God" and "Beloved", as well as "Serenade" – became closely associated with Lanza, although the role was played on screen by British actor Edmund Purdom, who mimed to Lanza's recordings.
-The operetta was revived in the 1970s and 1980s by the Light Opera of Manhattan and in 1988 by New York City Opera.
-The operetta was performed each summer at the Heidelberg Castle Festival for several decades beginning in 1974.